nihilor/kurator/README.md

     youtube:
     twitch:
 ---
+# A brief description of the curated website.
 Kurator is an open-source Jekyll theme for curation websites.
 Just fork the theme, add some content, commit the theme to Github, and activate Github pages to run your own curation website.
 ```